ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 this session MUST NOT exceed the Maximum Data value advertised by a receiver.
 Note that capsules sent on the CONNECT stream, and the Signal Value, Stream Type, and Session ID fields, are not included in this limit.
-If an endpoint receives Stream Body data in excess of this limit, it MUST close the session with a WT_FLOW_CONTROL_ERROR error code.
+If an endpoint receives Stream Body data in excess of this limit, it MUST close the WebTransport session with a WT_FLOW_CONTROL_ERROR error code.

 Unlike in QUIC, where MAX_DATA frames can be delivered in any order, WT_MAX_DATA capsules are sent on the WebTransport session's connect stream and are delivered in order.
-If an endpoint receives a WT_MAX_DATA capsule with a Maximum Data value less than a previously received value, it MUST close the WebTransport session with the WT_FLOW_CONTROL_ERROR error code.
+If an endpoint receives a WT_MAX_DATA capsule with a Maximum Data value less than a previously received value, it MUST close the WebTransport session with a WT_FLOW_CONTROL_ERROR error code.

 The WT_MAX_DATA capsule defines special intermediary handling, as described in
 {{Section 3.2 of HTTP-DATAGRAM}}.
 Intermediaries MUST consume WT_MAX_DATA